Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

   - Logic Unit (to process information measured via sensors), and
   - Actuator (that can act or output the desired result).

-We can apply the architecture to abstract diversity of systems.
+We can apply this same architecture to abstract a diversity of systems.
 For example, imagine yourself riding your bicycle on University Avenue and encountering a stop sign.

 In one scenario you can describe yourself as the system.
 In this case, your eyes are the sensor, your brain is the computation unit, and your hands are the actuator (i.e., pressing the levers to stop your bike).

 In another scenario, you can describe your bike as the system.
 In this case, the levers are the sensors.
 There is no computation unit, and the signal is directly transferred via a cable to the breaks (i.e., actuators on the wheels).

 **Q.1.a.** Pick a scenario of your own choice (include a photo if applicable).
-Define the system in this scenario.
+Define the system for this scenario.

 **Q.1.b.** Draw a generic system architecture with appropriate units.
 Label the input(s) and output(s) to the system.